flingmycow/ramblings/content/blog/2020/11-2020/limitless_review.md

 Passion is what makes you excited inside, and purpose is how you relate to other people using your passions.
 When you use statements that start with "I am", it influences your future.
 For example saying "I am an alcoholic" will make it hard for you to quit alcohol.
 Not convinced?
 [There was a study where people who used identifying statements (eg "being a voter") were more likely to vote than people who were simply asked about their likelihood of voting.](https://www.pnas.org/content/108/31/12653)

-If you're struggling to movtivate yourself to do a task, then you need to create a more compelling reason to do it.
+If you're struggling to motivate yourself to do a task, then you need to create a more compelling reason to do it.
 I don't workout because I enjoy it, I work out because I want to be healthy.
 You shouldn't wait for a perfect environment to do something - instead remind yourself of the benefits of doing something, or conversely, the negative consequences of not doing a task.
 Align these with your personal values and goals to make it easier.

 ## Energy

 Tips for maximising your brain's capacity

 1. __Good Brain Diet__ - Avocados, Blueberries, Broccoli, Dark chocolate, Eggs, Green leafy vegetables, Salmon/sardines/caviar, tumeric, walnuts
 2. __Brain Nutrients__ - Get supplements if you're unable to consume any of the above ingredients.
 Suggested nutrients include phospholipid DHA, B vitamins, Curcumin.
 3. __Exercise__ - "exercise changes the brain in ways that protect memory and thinking skills"